Vanessa Alexander

-Vanessa Alexander is an Australian, New Zealand and British screenwriter, director and producer best known for writing on Vikings: Valhalla and The Great.
+Vanessa Alexander is an American, Australian, New Zealand and British screenwriter, director and producer best known for writing on Vikings: Valhalla and The Great.

 Early life and education

 Alexander was born in New York to a New Zealand father and English mother.
 She grew up in Laguna Beach, California before relocating to Oamaru, New Zealand in her teens.
 She was educated at Laguna Beach High School, Waitaki Girls' High School and the University of Otago, where she studied a Bachelor of Arts in English Literature.
 She also holds a post-graduate diploma in film directing from The Victorian College of the Arts and a Ph.D. in Creative Writing from The University of New South Wales.

 Alexander lives in Newcastle, Australia, moving there in 2012 after living in Paris.